 SR=Summary Record (type of publication)

 2 = Sequential number

-Several collections of U.N. documents are available in microform format in the UN Alcove on the 2nd floor.
+Several collections of U.N. documents are available in microform format in the Koren AV Center on the 5th floor.
 Please see the reference desk if you need assistance with this collection.
 These sets include:

 - Readex Microprint: 1946-1981: (Includes official records and mimeographs excluding the Secretariat)